Skip to main content

 Deductible interest for residential property

-Interest is not deductible from 1 October 2021 under the interest limitation rules unless an exclusion or exemption applies or it is partially deductible during the phase-out period.
+From 1 October 2021, the interest limitation rules have limited the ability to claim interest as a deduction for your holiday home in New Zealand, unless an exemption or exclusion applies.
 If interest is deductible, you will need to apportion it between both income-earning use and private use.

 Property interest limitation rules